Fred D'Aguiar

 Fred D'Aguiar (born 2 February 1960) is a British poet, novelist, and playwright.
-He is currently Professor of English at the University of California, Los Angeles (UCLA).
+He is currently a Professor of English at the University of California, Los Angeles (UCLA).

 Life

 Fred D'Aguiar was born in London, England, in 1960 to Guyanese parents, Malcolm Frederick D'Aguiar and Kathleen Agatha Messiah.
 In 1962 he was taken to Guyana, living there with his grandmother until 1972, when he returned to England at the age of 12.

 D'Aguiar trained as a psychiatric nurse before reading African and Caribbean Studies at the University of Kent, Canterbury, graduating in 1985.
 On graduating he applied for a PhD on the Guyanese author Wilson Harris at the University of Warwick, but – after winning two writers-in-residency positions, at Birmingham University and the University of Cambridge (where he was the Judith E. Wilson Fellow from 1989 to 1990) – his PhD studies "receded from [his] mind" and he began to focus all of his energies on creative writing.

 In 1994, D'Aguiar moved to the United States to take up a Visiting Writer position at Amherst College, Amherst, Massachusetts (1992–94).
-Since then, he has taught at Bates College, Lewiston, Maine (Assistant Professor, 1994–95) and the University of Miami where he held the position of Professor of English and Creative Writing.
+Since then, he has taught as an Assistant Professor at Bates College, Lewiston, Maine(1994–95) and the University of Miami where he held the position of Professor of English and Creative Writing.
 In 2003 he took up the position of Professor of English and Co-Director of the Master of Fine Arts in Creative Writing at Virginia Tech.
 In the fall of 2015, he became a Professor of English and Director of Creative Writing at UCLA, which post ended in 2019.

 He was elected a Fellow of the Royal Society of Literature in 2022.

 D'Aguiar fathers a son with fellow poet Jackie Kay.